-Living of the northern outer edge of the hinterland that is the Slievetooey Massif in south west Donegal, Gull Island at 90 metres and is joined to mainland Donegal by a raised shingle beach bar. .
+Living of the northern outer edge of the hinterland that is the Slievetooey Massif in south west Donegal, Gull Island is 95 metres high and is joined to mainland Donegal by a raised shingle beach bar.
+Gull Island is a huge flattopped sea stack sitting in the middle of a huge expanse of lonely, remote and uninhabited coastline.
+Stretching 5km to Maghera the East and 12km to the south West of this stack is a wall of outrageous 300m sea cliffs, which effectively guard this coastline from any sane visitor.

 1: Gull Island lives at the base of the north face of the Slievetooey sea cliff, it is one of the most remote places on mainland Ireland.